Hepatitis C Virus Genotype

 Reverse Transcription Polymerase Chain Reaction (RT-PCR) of target RNA sequences and Multiplexed Hybridization Detection.

 The HCV genotype is of clinical importance for prognosis and options for therapeutic intervention.
+HCV genotype should be performed in conjunction with a HCV viral load assay.

 Hepatitis C virus (HCV) can cause acute hepatitis.
 However, HCV infection presents most frequently as a chronic hepatitis diagnosed on the basis of blood liver enzyme studies.
 Seventy-five to eighty percent (75-80%) of patients with acute HCV develop chronic hepatitis.
 Chronic hepatitis C is one of the major causes of cirrhosis, and the most common indication for liver transplantation in adults in the U.S. Chronic HCV infections may also be a major cause of hepatocellular carcinoma in the world.